-While paved highways connect most urban areas, poorly maintained dirt roads remain common in livestock wildlife and rural areas, where lack of lighting, livestock, wildlife, and extreme weather can make driving hazardous.
-In 2019, Mongolia recorded 21 traffic-related deaths per 100,000 people, higher than the rate in neighboring China (18) and the US rate (13).
+While paved highways connect most urban areas, poorly maintained dirt roads remain common in rural areas, where lack of lighting, livestock, wildlife, and extreme weather can make driving hazardous.
+In 2021, Mongolia recorded 12 traffic-related deaths per 100,000 people, lower than the rate in neighboring China (17) and the US rate (14).
 As in the US, Mongolians drive on the right side of the road.